Regina (Bosnia and Herzegovina band)

+Regina is a Bosnian rock band founded in 1990 in Sarajevo.
+Aleksandar Čović, Bojan Milicević, Bojan Milijaš, Boris Milijaš and Goran Lučić founded an amateur band in 1990, but the problem was the lack of singers.
+They soon found Davor Ebner.
+In the same year, Regina released her first album, Regina.
+The author of the lyrics and music of the band was frontman Aleksandar Čović.

 History

 Beginnings and success

 Aleksandar Čović, Goran Lučić, and the Milijaš brothers began a garage band.
 After searching, they found Davor Ebner, who became their lead singer.
 Bojan Milićević joined the group in 1990 (before the release of the first album).
 Once the band was created, it was immediately successful all over Yugoslavia with the slogan "MI NISMO MERLIN, MI SMO REGINA" ("We aren't Merlin, we're Regina").

 When the Yugoslav Wars began in Bosnia and Herzegovina, Serb members of the band fled to Belgrade, where Regina continued until 2000, when Čović started his solo career.
 In 2005, the band reunited with the original members and appeared at a Serbian radio festival organized by Radio S. In 2007, they were an opening act at The Rolling Stones concert at Jaz Beach, Budva.

 Eurovision 2009

 On 16 May 2009, the band performed in the Eurovision Song Contest 2009, with the song called "Bistra voda" ("Clear Water").
 After winning one of ten places from the first semi-final, they eventually finished in 9th place in the final (with 106 points).